Construction:

 Launch system: Hand launch able.

-Flight Duration: 60 to 90 minutes (@ 60kph cruise) depends on battery & payload.
+Flight Duration: 60 to 90 minutes (@ 60kph cruise) depends on

 Speed: Stall 30Kph, Cruise 60Kph, Max 135Kph